CatherineTrevor/gothenburg-netball/README.md

 # Technologies used

-This project was created using the following languages:
+This project uses the following languages:

  - HTML 5
  - CSS

-The project was created on [GitHub](http://www.github.com).
+This project was created on [GitHub](http://www.github.com).

-This project was created using the following libraries and frameworks:
+This project uses the following libraries and frameworks:

  - [Balsamiq](https://balsamiq.cloud/) - used to create all wireframes
- - [Bootstrap](https://getbootstrap.com/) - Bootstrap was used as the main grid structure for the site, for the navbar, including navbar toggler, and contact form, and was heavily modified to meet the needs of the project.
+ - [Bootstrap](https://getbootstrap.com/) - Bootstrap was used as the main grid structure for the site, for the navbar, including navbar toggler, and contact form, and was heavily modified to meet the needs of the project
  - [Google Fonts](https://fonts.google.com/specimen/Permanent+Marker?preview.text=Gothenburg%20Netball%20Club%20Est.%202019%20Fun,%20fitness%20and%20friendship!&preview.text_type=custom) - Permanent Marker and Lato
  - [Font Awesome](https://fontawesome.com/) - used for the [basketball ball favicon](https://fontawesome.com/icons/basketball-ball?style=solid) and
  [checklist icons](https://fontawesome.com/icons/check-circle?style=regular)
+ - [Tiny PNG](https://tinypng.com/) - used to resize images to reduce site loading time
  - [Free Formatter HTML](https://www.freeformatter.com/html-formatter.html) - for HTML code formatting
  - [Free Formatter CSS](https://www.freeformatter.com/css-beautifier.html) - to beautify CSS code
  - [Coolors](https://coolors.co/) - to select a color pallete to match the required tone of the site
- - [Stackoverflow](http://stackoverflow.com) - help with undertanding forms and navbar toggler
+ - [Stackoverflow](http://stackoverflow.com) - general help to undertand forms, image sizing and navbar toggler
+ - [W3 School](https://www.w3schools.com/html/html_tables.asp) - help understanding the table html code
  - [Grammarly](https://app.grammarly.com/) - the free service to double check grammar, spelling and tone
- - [Lighthouse](https://www.webpagetest.org/result/210126_DiYW_ef25f45f403133d4937b7ce39a1adc42/)- used to score accessibility and general site performance
+ - [Lighthouse](https://www.webpagetest.org/result/210126_DiYW_ef25f45f403133d4937b7ce39a1adc42/) - used to score accessibility and general site performance
+ - [Monday.com](http://www.monday.com) - I used this site for project management, to ensure tasks were completed on time

 # Testing:

-See separate [Testing file](testing.md) for testing information.
+See separate [Testing file](TESTING.md) for testing information.

 # Deployment: